-If it’s your first time to host a webinar, you may come up with something that’s not so engaging.
-After all, mastering the perfect webinar is a process of trial-and-error.
+If it’s your first time hosting a webinar, you may come up with something that’s not so engaging.
+After all, mastering the perfect webinar is a process of trial and error.
 But to make it as painless as possible, here are the three mistakes that new webinar hosts should avoid:

 - Awkward pitch – Perhaps, the most difficult part of any webinar is transitioning from your free training to your offer.
 Many new webinar presenters feel awkward during this part and it comes through to the audience, which unfortunately turns them off to the offer itself.

 - No follow-up – Ideally, the majority of people who purchase will do so during the live webinar, but don’t neglect the people who didn’t.
 You should send follow-up emails one week after the webinar to people who did attend and people who didn’t attend.
 Urgency and/or scarcity is a great tool here.
 Maybe your special offer expires in the next 48 hours, or maybe you’re only accepting the first 100 people.

 There are usually three parts of the webinar funnel process.